Chi-Square Test

 = 9.837

-Finally, you compare our obtained statistic to the critical statistic found in the chi-square table.
-As you can see, for an alpha level of 0.05 and two degrees of freedom, the critical statistic is 5.991, which is less than our obtained statistic of 9.83.
+Finally, you compare the obtained statistics to the critical ones in the chi-square table.
+As you can see, for an alpha level of 0.05 and two degrees of freedom, the critical statistic is 5.991, less than our obtained statistic of 9.83.
 You can reject our null hypothesis because the critical statistic is higher than your obtained statistic.

 This means you have sufficient evidence to say that there is an association between gender and political party preference.